top of page

 • 6 min read

 A phobia is not just a simple fear.
-It is an excessive, abnormal, irrational fear that is not in proportion to the event or object encountered.
-People often go to great lengths to avoid their specific triggers: They may feel a need to escape when exposed or they may have physical symptoms when exposed to the trigger, for example, tachycardia (rapid heartbeat), nausea, dizziness, or a feeling of syncope (passing out).
-Things can be so bad that they can be debilitating.
-Reactions like this are typically considered true phobias when they have been going on for six months or more.
+It is an excessive, irrational, and disproportionate fear response to a specific object, situation, or event.
+People often go to great lengths to avoid their particular triggers.
+When they can’t avoid them, they may feel an urgent need to escape or experience physical symptoms such as a rapid heartbeat (tachycardia), nausea, dizziness, or even a sensation of fainting (syncope).
+For some, these reactions can become so intense that they interfere with daily life.
+Phobias are typically considered “true” phobias when these symptoms have been present for six months or more.

-Understanding anxiety, phobias, and treatment approaches can shed light on the intensity of those reactions and what to do about them, from therapy to medical treatment to lifestyle changes.
-Rest assured, many options can help provide relief.
+Understanding anxiety, phobias, and the available treatment approaches can help explain why these reactions feel so powerful — and what can be done to ease them.
+Many options exist, from therapy to medical treatment to lifestyle changes, and each can offer meaningful relief.

 To better understand anxiety, phobias, and treatment approaches, it’s helpful to look at how these intense fears develop, what symptoms they involve, and which options—from therapy to lifestyle changes—can offer lasting relief.